The Sanctuary Bookshop Diary.

 But there's a steely reality about formulae and equations.
 In short, one is left with very little wriggle room.

+If you really can't abide maths, then sadly, it's probably best to quit here.
 But...if you got to GCSE maths, then a willingness to persevere may bring you some unexpected insights.

 Our opening assumptions are....you want to move on from an apprenticeship in Internet Selling and Boot Fairs?